Oklahoma Department of Commerce

 State agency of Oklahoma, U.S.

 The Oklahoma Department of Commerce is a department of the government of Oklahoma under the Oklahoma secretary of commerce.
 The department is responsible for the supporting local communities, stimulating growth of the existing businesses, attracting new business, and promoting the development and availability of a skilled workforce.
 The department is the lead agency for economic development in the state.
 The department is led by and under the control of a director appointed by the governor of Oklahoma, with the approval of the Oklahoma Senate, to serve at the pleasure of the governor.

-The current cabinet secretary is Sean Kouplen, who was appointed by Governor Kevin Stitt in January 2019.
+The current cabinet secretary is Deborah Moorad and the current CEO is John Budd.
+Both of them were appointed by Governor Kevin Stitt in March 2025.

 The Department of Commerce was established in 1987 during the term of Governor Henry Bellmon.

 Mission

 To increase the quantity and quality of jobs available in Oklahoma by: